Secret Service pledges response to Trump motorcade allegations

 The revelation about Trump’s behavior came Tuesday from Cassidy Hutchinson, an aide to former Trump chief of staff Mark Meadows who testified before the House committee investigating the attack.

-Hutchinson said she learned of the episode from Tony Ornato, Trump’s deputy chief of staff, and Robert Engel, the special agent in charge for Secret Service on Jan.
+Hutchinson said she learned of the episode from Tony Ornato, Trump’s deputy chief of staff, and Robert Engel, the special agent in charge of the Secret Service on Jan.
 6.

 “’I’m the effing president, take me up to the Capitol now,'” Trump said when Engel informed him they could not safely make the unscheduled journey, according to Hutchinson.